dimitri/tapoueh.org/content/post/2017/09/on-json-and-sql.md

 {{< alert warning >}}

-This query won't run in PostgreSQL 10, to get the fixed version and know why, and understand how to fix it, please read [Set Returning Fonctions and PostgreSQL 10](/blog/2017/10/set-returning-fonctions-and-postgresql-10/).
+This query won't run in PostgreSQL 10, to get the fixed version and know why, and understand how to fix it, please read [Set Returning Functions and PostgreSQL 10](/blog/2017/10/set-returning-functions-and-postgresql-10/).

 {{< /alert >}}